Blushyes/flowmark/README.md

 1. confirms the bookmark still exists
 2. reads lightweight page context from the active tab
+3. warns first if the page looks like a login page, search results, or a low-information page
-3. asks the configured AI model for a folder, title, one-sentence summary, and confidence score
+4. asks the configured AI model for a folder, title, one-sentence summary, and confidence score when the page passes or you continue anyway
-4. shows a top-right floating pill
+5. shows a top-right floating pill
-5. lets you accept, reject, or auto-apply after a countdown
+6. lets you accept, reject, auto-apply after a countdown, or delete the low-quality bookmark

 Default behavior: